Stanisław Masłowski: Turn of the century

 As already mentioned, in 1909 and 1910 took place Masłowski's individual exhibitions in the Zachęta.
-From this period (1909) originates, inter alia, watercolour, entitled "Maki" (The Field of Corn Poppies).
+From this period (1909) originates, inter alia, watercolor, entitled "Maki" (The Field of Corn Poppies).
 In the following years, until 1914, he exhibited in the "Zacheta" – Society for the Encouragement of Fine Arts the landscapes of Italy, Tunisia and Polish of Wola Rafałowska village, including: "Podwórze w Villi d'Este" (en.
 Courtyard at Villa d'Este), "Zatoka Neapolitańska" (en.
 Bay of Naples), "Krowy" (en.
 The Cows), "Białe maki" (en.
 White Poppies – the field of corn poppies), "Chojar" (en.
 A Single Old pine-Tree), "Motyw z Taorminy" (en.
 Theme from Taormina), "Beduinka" (en.
 Bedouin Woman), "Wejście do Pałacu Beja" (en.
 Entrance to the Bey Palace), "Kawiarnia arabska" (en.
 Arabic Cafe) and other.
 All of them presented an unusual wealth of colour and decoration, a rare freshness and directness of vision.
 Examples of watercolor paintings from this period are the images of "Poppies" and "A Hollyhocks in the Garden" (1911).
 There were also oil pictures at that time.

 Soon he returned to landscape painting.
 Works of this final period was uneven.
 The most outstanding works of this time include watercolor paintings from a trip to Italy in 1922 and some landscapes of Wola Rafałowska village, such as a few from the year 1924: "Ule" (en.
 The Beehives – the Silesian Museum in Katowice), "Gryka" (en.
 The Field of Buckwheat) and "Łubin" (en.
-The Field of Yellow Lupin – The National Museum, Warsaw).Cękalska-Zborowska H.: Wieś w malarstwie i rysunku naszych artystów (The Country in Painting and Drawing of Our Artists), Warszawa 1969, pp. 263–285 (Polish).
+The Field of Yellow Lupin – National Museum in Warsaw).